By MORGAN WOMACK

 Another Wildflower Association partner, Michigan Wildflower Farm, also strives to bring native plants to lawns.

-Esther Durnwald has owned the farm in Portage near Kalamazoo for 27 years.
+Esther Durnwald has owned the farm in Portland, near Lansing, for 27 years.
 She said demand for native seed has “exploded” in the past decade.

 Along with native seed sales, Durnwald said the farm works with customers to determine what species will succeed on their site based on soil type, sun and moisture conditions.
 She often gets inquiries about which plants help pollinators and other wildlife.